AnotherKamila/anotherkamila.github.com/about/index.md

 layout: about
 ---

-This will be a page containing info about me as well as about this page one day.
+# About Me

+TODO

+# License

+Unless otherwise noted, all content of this website is [free](/LICENSE).
+However, there is a problem with the public domain in some countries; let me know if you can suggest "more free" licensing options.

+# Website Source

-For now, you can at least look at the repo of this page at [github.com/AnotherKamila/anotherkamila.github.com](http://github.com/AnotherKamila/anotherkamila.github.com).
+The repo of this site can be found at [github.com/AnotherKamila/anotherkamila.github.com](http://github.com/AnotherKamila/anotherkamila.github.com).